-Gilbert Cockton has worked in Interaction Design for almost 40 years, beginning with design and implementation of e-learning programs as a high school teacher, followed by freelance games programming.
+Gilbert has worked in Interaction Design for almost 40 years, starting with design and implementation of e-learning programs as a high school teacher, followed by freelance games programming.
 These interests led him to pursue a PhD on User Interface Architectures and Specification.
-Much of his time since his PhD studentship has been spent working for and within businesses in the Scottish HCI Centre, for Bell Northern (now Nortel) research, MARI Computer Systems, Microsoft Research, several consultancy assignments and directing major regional digital sector support projects (Digital Media Network, CODEWORKS NITRO, HEFCE Digital CoKE).
-In the latter roles, he contributed to the establishment of the north east of England as a major UK centre of creative digital technology.
+Much of his time since his PhD studentship was spent working for and within businesses in the Scottish HCI Centre, for Bell Northern (now Nortel) research, MARI Computer Systems, Microsoft Research, several consultancy assignments and directing major regional digital sector support projects (Digital Media Network, CODEWORKS NITRO, HEFCE Digital CoKE).
+In the latter roles, he contributed to the northeast of England’s development into a major centre of creative digital technology.

-His work is highly cited, with 260 publications since 1985 and almost 250 invited presentations in 23 countries (including 14 keynotes).
-He has presented courses for over 30 years to mixed academic and industry audiences at ACM CHI and other major conferences and events.
-He has served on several editorial boards for journals and book series.
+His work is highly cited, with over 270 publications since 1985 and almost 260 invited presentations in 25 countries (including 19 keynotes).
+He has presented courses for over 30 years to mixed academic and industry audiences at ACM CHI and other major events.
+He has served on editorial boards for journals and book series, and in major roles in IFIP and UK (BCS) conferences.
 He has been involved in the supervision or examination of over 90 PhD students in Design, Computing and related HCI disciplines.
 He has directed funded projects with a total value of almost $9M including leadership roles in two large research networks spanning dozens of European countries (MAUSE and TwinTide).
-He has held six professorial positions in the UK and Netherlands (2 in Design and 4 in Computing).
-He has advised projects in Finland, Japan and Poland.
-He has served in major roles in IFIP and UK (BCS) conferences.
+He has held 5 professorial positions in the UK and Netherlands (2 in Design and 3 in Computing).
+He has advised projects in Finland, Japan, and Poland.

 To request a single lecture/event, click on the desired lecture and complete the Request Lecture Form.